 But thought leadership doesn’t only include works of science and art.
 Writers and speakers of all types are producing thought leadership content, and those writings and speeches that have stood the test of time most closely resemble the more modern concept of thought leadership.

 It’s important to keep in mind, however, that thought leadership is usually not a black or white issue.
 What constitutes what is or isn’t thought leadership can be tough to pin down.
 How many people must this content reach or move?
-How influenced were those consumers of this content?
+How influenced were those consumers of this?
 Did this content inform the thoughts of only one person, of an entire field, of the world?

 Today, the term “thought leadership” is typically used to describe the process of consistently creating content to position a person or group of people as a respected and ideally go-to source for information on a particular topic.